How to Test a Solid State Relay?

 How to Test a Solid State Relay

-Use a multimeter to test a solid-state relay by checking the input voltage, output continuity, and switching function.
-Ensure the relay switches properly when the control voltage is applied across the input terminals.
+Use a multimeter to test a solid state relay by checking the input voltage, output continuity, and switching function.
+When the correct control voltage is applied across the input terminals, the relay should change state and allow current to flow through the output.
+Regular testing helps detect early signs of failure and reduces the risk of unexpected system interruptions.

 Basic Protection Relay Training